aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/shapebase/is_decorative/_index.md

 ﻿---
+title: ShapeBase.is_decorative property
+linktitle: is_decorative property
-title: is_decorative property
+articleTitle: is_decorative property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets the flag that specifies whether the shape is decorative in the document."
+description: "ShapeBase.is_decorative property.
+Gets or sets the flag that specifies whether the shape is decorative in the document."
 type: docs
 weight: 240
 url: /python-net/aspose.words.drawing/shapebase/is_decorative/